How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - The video file saved on your device.

-- For the mobile method: the Google Drive app installed on your phone.
+- For the mobile method: the Google Drive app installed on your phone, available for iOS and Android

 Uploading Videos to Google Drive and Sharing the Link on the Web

-This method works best when you are on a desktop or laptop and need to upload and share one video at a time.
+You can use this method when you are on a desktop or laptop and want to upload and share a small number of videos.

 Uploading the Video